ViperTG/fraud-detection/2_config_aws_srvc/README.md

 Initially, this topic will also be empty but will become populated once the sample transaction can successfully join with Flagged Accounts

+## MANAGED STREAMING FOR KAFKA
+In this section, Managed Streaming for Kafka will be used to find the Kafka bootstrap servers to use in working with the Analytic flink application.

+1. Go to the Managed Streaming for Kafka console interface.
+Navigate to the MSK Clusters page.
+If you end up on the main page instead of the clusters page, click on the three dashes on the upper left corner of the page to reveal the navigation to the clusters page.
+Finally, click on the MSK cluster name created by the startup script.

+MSK navigationMSK navigation 2MSK navigation 3

+2. o get the bootstrap servers needed for later connection to this Kafka cluster, Click on View Client Information

+MSK view client

+3. Click on the copy icon to the left of the plaintext version of the bootstrap servers.

+Get bootstrap servers

+These bootstrap servers will be needed for the next step.
+For safe keeping, save the bootstrap servers to a text file.